How Chagall, Lissitzky and Malevich turned Vitebsk into the Hotspot of the Russian Avant-Garde

 Unovis designed posters, magazines, streamers, signs and ration cards, and Suprematism infiltrated every sphere of these artworks’ visuals.
 Their pieces decorated trams, facades and speakers’ rostrums, invading walls and streets across all major Russian cities.

-Later Chapters of Vitebsk Art School and the Fate of Its Key Artists
+Later Chapters of Vitebsk Art School in Russia and the Fate of Its Key Artists

 The Suprematist abstraction was the definitive paradigm of the Vitebsk school.
 Lissitzky, who was a trained architect, played a crucial role in clearly defining school’s ideals.
 With his extraordinary Proun series, he was the first to extend architectural volume to the pictorial plane of Suprematists.
 He used to say how he consider the series as “a station where one changes from painting to architecture.”